dsppun/programming/README.md

 # programming
-Repo for various Programming apspects implemented using Python
+Repo for various Programming aspects implemented using Python